 What is the current situation?

-In 2019 Equal Measures released the first index measuring the world’s efforts to realise gender equality and revealed that no single country is on target to achieve gender equality by 2030.
+The first index measuring the world’s efforts to realise gender equality revealed that no single country is on target to achieve gender equality by 2030.
 According to this index, overall, sixty countries are failing on SDG5 so far, and another 24 countries barely pass with a “poor” score.
 This means that 40 percent of the world’s women and girls, 1.4 billion, live in countries that are failing on gender equality.

 Amongst the lowest performing countries are Sierra Leone, Congo, Liberia, Mali and Yemen, each countries that are present on the OECD’s 2018 list of fragile states.
 This indicates the significance of basic levels of stability, including social, economic and related to governance.
 It also highlights the need for sufficient funds to implement and maintain infrastructure that is able to provide women with services that protect and promote their rights and interests.